Keeping teeth and gums in a healthy condition is as important for dogs as it is for humans.

 Dental cleaning is a more serious procedure to remove the build up of plaque and tartar.
 It requires placing a dog under an anaesthetic as this is the only way to safely clean and remove teeth.

-Whilst under anaesthetic a vet can take X-rays which can reveal any other problems affecting teeth and bones.
+While under anaesthetic a vet can take X-rays that can reveal any other problems affecting teeth and bones.
 This is important as in diagnosing Periodontal disease, many of the symptoms are hidden beneath the gum line.